EPprivate/private_repo/README.md

 <img src="https://github.com/EPprivate/private_repo/blob/main/images/opened%20editor%20preview.png?raw=true" width="600">

 > **Note:**
 > The opened pane acts as an normal editor, so you can modify the code or apply available fixes right there.
-For additional information about the **Problems** tool window, see the [Problems tool window](https://www.jetbrains.com/help/idea/problems-tool-window.html) section.

 For information on how to fix mistakes, see the [Resolving errors](#resolving-errors) section.